Skip to content

 Home Buyers

-• Conforming Loan Limits: The 2026 Conventional Loan Conforming Limit for Shawnee County remains $832,750.
+• Conforming Loan Limits: The Conventional Conforming Loan Limit for single-family properties inside Shawnee County is $832,750.

 Home Sellers